educoreai-lotus/LearnerAI/RAILWAY_MICROSERVICES_SETUP.md

 **What's already done:**
 - ✅ Endpoints are implemented
 - ✅ CORS is configured
-- ✅ Health check exists
+- ✅ Health check exis
 - ✅ Error handling is in place

 ---